Pak Noja

-Vladimir Tikhonov (Влади́мир Миха́йлович Ти́хонов, romanized: Vladimir Mikhaylovich Tikhonov; born on February 5, 1973), known mainly by his Korean art name Pak Noja, is a Soviet-born Korean activist, historian, Koreanist, and writer.
+Vladimir Tikhonov (Влади́мир Миха́йлович Ти́хонов, romanized: Vladimir Mikhaylovich Tikhonov; born on February 5, 1973), known mainly by his Korean art name Pak Noja, is a Russian and Korean activist, historian, Koreanist, and writer.

 Biography

-Pak was born as Vladimir Tikhonov to Russian Jewish family in Leningrad, Soviet Union.
-His Russian name is Vladimir Tikhonov, but after immigrating to South Korea in 1997, he changed his name into a Korean name, Pak Noja and became naturalized as a South Korean citizen in 2001.
+Pak was born as Vladimir Tikhonov to a Russian Jewish family in Leningrad, Soviet Union.
+His Russian name is Vladimir Tikhonov, but after immigrating to South Korea in 1997, he changed his name to a Korean name, Pak Noja, and became naturalised as a South Korean citizen in 2001.

-Fascinated by Korean movies and classical literature during his high school days, he decided to study Korean history.
-In his 16th year, he entered the department of Korean studies at St. Petersburg National University of Russia, and he made his first visit to Korea as an exchange student in 1991 and stayed in Seoul for about 3 months.
+Fascinated by Korean movies and classical literature during his high school years, he decided to study Korean history.
+At the age of sixteen, he entered the Department of Korean Studies at St. Petersburg National University of Russia, and he made his first visit to Korea as an exchange student in 1991, staying in Seoul for about three months.

-After his bachelor's degree, Pak kept studying Korean history and was granted a doctorate from Moscow State University with his thesis about Gaya, a combination of city states which lasted until the 6th century in southern part of Korea.
+After his bachelor's degree, Pak continued studying Korean history and was awarded a doctorate from Moscow State University for his thesis on Gaya, a confederation of city-states that lasted until the 6th century in the southern part of Korea.